wp-plugins/adkingpro/readme.txt

 = I have created an Advert and added the shortcode onto my page but nothing shows up.
 Why? =

 Be sure that you have assigned your advert to an "Advert Type".
 One called sidebar is automatically created for you when you install the plugin.
 It is this type that is pulled automatically in the default shortcode.
+Also in some cases you don't need to wrap the type in quotes (eg [adkingpro type=sidebar]).

+= I get an error saying the PDF can't be saved due to write permissions on the server.
+What do I do? =

+The plugin needs your permission to save the PDFs you generate to the output folder in the plugins folder.
+To do this, you are required to update the outputs permissions to be writable.
+Please see [the wordpress help page](http://codex.wordpress.org/Changing_File_Permissions) to carry this out

 == Screenshots ==